 7. What are the titles of your books and what genres are they?

 9. How do you manage to keep yourself focused and on track when you’re writing a book?

-10. Do you write to make money or for the love of writing?
+10. Do you write to make money, for the love of writing or both?

 13. Do you sell through a website?
 If so, what’s the address?
 If not, why not?

 Fortunately, the book was picked up by Penguin/Alpha.
 So, it is sold in brick and mortar stores as well as online sellers.
 I assume Amazon is the biggest outlet we have, but you can find it anywhere.
 The book’s own website www.thenewrulesformortgages.com directs buyers to Amazon via a link.